mantidproject/mantid/docs/source/interfaces/indirect/Direct & Indirect Data Analysis.rst

 workspaces (*_sqw*) created using either the Indirect Data Reduction interface or taken from a bespoke algorithm or auto reduction.

+Restrict allowed input files by name (via Settings symbol at the left-bottom corner) This will allow you to load input files with any names if unticked.
+This is particulary useful to be able to access *.nxs files while working with data from Direct spectrometer LET.

 Four of the available tabs are QENS fitting interfaces and share common features and layout.
-These tabs are documented in :ref:`Indirect Fitting <QENS-fitting-ref>`.
+These tabs are documented in :ref:`QENS Fitting <QENS-fitting-ref>`.

 The other two tabs in the interface perform transformations on data and are documented in :ref:`Elwin and I(Q,t) <Elwin-iqt-ref>`.